docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 If you set the alignment value using a constant and then query the property, it returns an index number corresponding to the constant, rather than a string value.
-Elements in a row can be aligned along the vertical axis, in these ways: top - The element’s top edge is located at the top margin of its container. bottom - element’s bottom edge is located at the bottom margin of its container. center - The element is centered within the top and bottom margins of its container. fill - The element’s height is adjusted to fill the height of the container between the top and
+Elements in a row can be aligned along the vertical axis, in these ways: top - The element's top edge is located at the top margin of its container. bottom - element's bottom edge is located at the bottom margin of its container. center - The element is centered within the top and bottom margins of its container. fill - The element's height is adjusted to fill the height of the container between the top and

 bottom margins.

-Elements in a column can be aligned along the horizontal axis, in these ways: left - The element’s left edge is located at the left margin of its container. right - The element’s right edge is located at the right margin of its container. center - The element is centered within the right and left margins of its container. fill - The element’s width is adjusted to fill the width of the container between the right and left
+Elements in a column can be aligned along the horizontal axis, in these ways: left - The element's left edge is located at the left margin of its container. right - The element's right edge is located at the right margin of its container. center - The element is centered within the right and left margins of its container. fill - The element's width is adjusted to fill the width of the container between the right and left

 margins.

-Elements in a stack can be aligned along either the vertical or the horizontal axis, in these ways: top - The element’s top edge is located at the top margin of its container, and the element is centered within the right and left margins of its container. bottom - element’s bottom edge is located at the bottom margin of its container, and the element is
+Elements in a stack can be aligned along either the vertical or the horizontal axis, in these ways: top - The element's top edge is located at the top margin of its container, and the element is centered within the right and left margins of its container. bottom - element's bottom edge is located at the bottom margin of its container, and the element is

 centered within the right and left margins of its container.

-left - element’s left edge is located at the left margin of its container, and the element is centered
+left - element's left edge is located at the left margin of its container, and the element is centered

 within the top and bottom margins of its container.

-right - The element’s right edge is located at the right margin of its container, and the element is
+right - The element's right edge is located at the right margin of its container, and the element is

 centered within the top and bottom margins of its container.

-center - The element is centered within the top, bottom, right and left margins of its container. fill - The element’s height is adjusted to fill the height of the container between the top and
+center - The element is centered within the top, bottom, right and left margins of its container. fill - The element's height is adjusted to fill the height of the container between the top and

-bottom margins., and the element’s width is adjusted to fill the width of the container between the right and left margins.
+bottom margins., and the element's width is adjusted to fill the width of the container between the right and left margins.

-The following figure shows the results of creating the sample window with row orientation and the bottom and top alignment settings in the parent’s alignChildren property:
+The following figure shows the results of creating the sample window with row orientation and the bottom and top alignment settings in the parent's alignChildren property:

-The following figure shows the results of creating the sample window with column orientation and the right, left, and fill alignment settings in the parent’s alignChildren property.
+The following figure shows the results of creating the sample window with column orientation and the right, left, and fill alignment settings in the parent's alignChildren property.
 Notice how in the fill case, each element is made as wide as the widest element in the container:

-You can override the container’s child alignment, as specified by alignChildren, by setting the alignment property of a particular child element.
-The following diagram shows the result of setting alignment to right for the EditText element, when the parent’s alignChildren value is left:
+You can override the container's child alignment, as specified by alignChildren, by setting the alignment property of a particular child element.
+The following diagram shows the result of setting alignment to right for the EditText element, when the parent's alignChildren value is left:

 Alignment in two dimensions
 You can set the alignment property with a two-string array instead of a single string, where the first string